Try our NEW Grass Fed Tallow Balm Products! SHOP HERE.

 October 12, 2017

-We have many members who freeze items they get from us.
-I heard from a couple members that they even freeze cheese, so I had to try.
+We have many customers who freeze items they get from us.
+I heard from a couple customers that they even freeze cheese, so I had to try.
 I froze a block of Swiss for about 2 months and then defrosted it in the fridge.
 The texture changed from a chubby bouncy cheese to one that was crumbly.
 The taste was still great.
 Why?
 What does freezing do to food?

 Theoretically, food can be frozen indefinitely and still be safe to consume.
 However, the quality does degrade over time.
 When cheese is frozen, the water within freezes and expands into ice crystals.
 If the ice crystals are large enough, they pierce the cell walls and the structure breaks down when the cheese thaws.
 This expand-contract action is what causes the texture to diminish.